Murder Mystery Game AI

 The moment your guests open their cold case files sets the entire party's energy level.
 Strategic distribution—both before and during your event—ensures everyone arrives mentally prepared and maintains mystery throughout the night.

-Send guests a low-resolution PDF preview of their character information 3–5 days before the party.
+Sending guests a low-resolution PDF preview of their character information in the days before the party can help them prepare.
 This allows them to review their suspect profile, backstory, motivation, and secrets without spoiling the full case file.
 Include a note: "Full case file will be revealed at the party.
 This preview is for character preparation only."

 This approach works especially well when you've created detailed homemade murder mystery case file templates.
 Guests who arrive already thinking like their character settle into the mystery faster and commit more fully to their role.

 Timing matters.
-Distribute your case file folders as guests arrive, giving them 10–15 minutes to review materials and settle into character before gameplay begins.
+Distribute your case file folders as guests arrive, giving them a few minutes to review materials and settle into character before gameplay begins.

 Choose your presentation method strategically: